 - Providing incentives for businesses and philanthropists to support S2M arts organisations.

 “Real arts funding has been in decline for years,” Tim Lloyd noted this year in an Advertiser opinion column, “and the rapidly growing costs of the established arts have made life more difficult for artists.”

 “We need to see a focus on developing careers in the arts,” SA Premier Steven Marshall recently agreed.
 “Often we forget the artists except on opening night; often we forget they have to eat, they have to live.
 I don’t think we put enough effort into developing sustainable long-term careers for artists.
 It’s a tough life.”

 “The future of contemporary global artistic practice in South Australia relies not only on infrastructure, festivals and arts centres, but on supporting artists and the development of their practices,” Kovatseff said last year when 2018 State Budget cuts first threatened the viability of the sector.

-- That South Australian artists and arts organisations are not only able to continue to make work, but to make a living doing so.
+- Funding priorities and programs that ensure South Australian artists and arts organisations are not only able to continue to make work, but to make a living doing so.